-The Rasmussen Reports daily Presidential Tracking Poll for Saturday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty percent (50%) now disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Monday shows that 52% of Likely U.S. Voters approve of President Obama's job performance.
+Forty-six percent (46%) disapprove.

-Today’s figures include 25% who Strongly Approve of the way Obama is performing as president and 37% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -12 (see trends).
+The latest figures include 32% of who Strongly Approve of the way Obama is performing as president and 35% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -3 (see trends).

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.

 Rasmussen Reports has been a pioneer in the use of automated telephone polling techniques, but many other firms still utilize their own operator-assisted technology (see methodology).

 Daily tracking results are collected via telephone surveys of 500 likely voters per night and reported on a three-day rolling average basis.
 To reach those who have abandoned traditional landline telephones, Rasmussen Reports uses an online survey tool to interview randomly selected participants from a demographically diverse panel.
 The margin of sampling error for the full sample of 1,500 Likely Voters is +/- 2.5 percentage points with a 95% level of confidence.
 Results are also compiled on a full-week basis and crosstabs for full-week results are available for Platinum Members.

 View non-mobile site